Middle America (Americas): Countries and territories

+Other uses

 Occasionally, the term Middle America is used synonymously with Central America (compare with Middle Africa and Central Africa).
 In English, the term is uncommonly used as a synonym of the term Mesoamerica (or Meso-America), which generally refers to an ancient culture region situated in Middle America extending roughly from central Mexico to northern Costa Rica.
 In addition, some residents of the region (e.g., Costa Ricans and Nicaraguans) may be referred to as Meso-Americans or Central Americans, but not, however, as Middle Americans, which refers to a particular constituency in the United States.